pnidl/home-manager/README.md

 ![Storage type service diagram](./documentation/diagrams/img/StorageTypeService.png)

 #### Shopping list service
-Special implementation of Common CRUD service focused on household data entity ShoppingList.
+Special implementation of [Common CRUD service](#common-crud-service) on household data entity ShoppingList.
 Its main entity is ShoppingList class, descendant of Entity class with following additional fields:
 * __created: Date__ - date when the shopping list was open
 * __closed: Date__ - date when the shopping list was closed (or null if still open)
 * __items: List<ShoppingItem>__ - list of ShoppingItems currently present in the shopping list